 Contextual Menu(click on ellipsis), click on Request Files

-Note: multiple selection is not supported
+Multiple selection is not supported

-Warning: if you specify recipient(s), the behavior will not be the same for the user that performs the upload (see Upload files as recipient part)
+If you specify recipient(s), the behavior will not be the same for the user that performs the upload (see Upload files as recipient part)

 You will find the procedure and more on the following Microsoft support:

 As a recipient, if the invitation was sent directly via OneDrive, you should receive an email like this one: